-He ordered his companions to light up their torches and as it was night, the Muslim army seemed twice to the Quraish of Makkah then it actually was.
+He ordered his companions to light up their torches and as it was night, the Muslim army seemed twice to the Quraish of Makkah than it actually was.

-Due to this, the Quraish of Makkah was dishearted and they were not ready to compete with the Muslim army.
+Due to this, the Quraish of Makkah were dishearted and they were not ready to compete with the Muslim army.

 The four batillions were under: